landbu/Minesweeper/README.md

 ## Installation

 The program is tested and made for python 3+ (made in 3.10.2), to install python follow [this](https://www.python.org/downloads/) link.
-No further istalls are recuired to run the program
+No further installs are required to run the program

 ## Code conventions